 Investing in our securities involves risks.
-You should carefully consider the risks described in "Risk Factors" before making a decision to invest in our securities.
+You should carefully consider the risks described in Risk Factors' before making a decision to invest in our securities.
 If any of these risks actually occurs, our business, financial condition and results of operations would likely be materially adversely affected.
 In such case, the trading price of our securities would likely decline, and you may lose all or part of your investment.

-THE OFFERING

-Issuer Yoshiharu Global Co.

-Shares of Common Stock offered by the Selling

-Securityholders

-We are registering for resale by the Selling Securityholders up to 2,720,000 shares of Common Stock issuable upon the exercise of Convertible Securities held by certain of the Selling Securityholders, and 285,600 share of

-Common Stock issued with private placement on March 12, 2025.

-Terms of the offering

-The Selling Securityholders will determine when and how they will dispose of the shares of Common Stock registered under this prospectus for resale.
-See "Plan of Distribution."

-Shares outstanding prior to this offering 1,762,245

-Shares outstanding after this offering 4,482,245 (assuming the conversion of the Convertible Securities into 2,720,000 of Common Stock).

-Use of proceeds We will not receive any of the proceeds from the sale of shares of Common Stock by the Selling

-Securityholders except with respect to amounts received by us due to the cash exercise of the Convertible Securities.
-On [], 2025, the last reported sales price of our Common Stock was \$[].
-Cash proceeds associated with the exercises of the Convertible Securities are dependent on our stock price and given the recent price volatility of our Common Stock and relative lack of liquidity in our stock, we may not receive any cash proceeds in relation to such outstanding warrants.
+THE OFFERING Issuer Yoshiharu Global Co.
+Shares of Common Stock offered by the Selling Securityholders We are registering for resale by the Selling Securityholders up to 2,500,000 shares of Common Stock issuab upon the exercise of Convertible Securities held by certain of the Selling Securityholders, including 350,00 shares of Common Stock owned by James Chae (that are not registered), and 285,600 share of Common Stock issued with private placement on March 12, 2025.
+Terms of the offering The Selling Securityholders will determine when and how they will dispose of the shares of Common Stor registered under this prospectus for resale.
+See " Plan of Distribution ."
+Shares outstanding prior to this offering 1,762,245 Shares outstanding after this offering 4,262,245 (assuming the conversion of the Convertible Securities into 2,500,000 of Common Stock).
+Use of proceeds We will not receive any of the proceeds from the sale of shares of Common Stock by the Sellin Securityholders except with respect to amounts received by us due to the cash exercise of the Convertib Securities.
+On May 13, 2025, the last reported sales price of our Common Stock was \$13.79.
+Cash proceed associated with the exercises of the Convertible Securities are dependent on our stock price and given the rece price volatility of our Common Stock and relative lack of liquidity in our stock, we may not receive any cas proceeds in relation to such outstanding warrants.
 We expect to use the proceeds received from the exercise of such warrants, if any, for working capital and general corporate purposes.
 See "Use of Proceeds."

-Risk factors You should carefully read the "Risk Factors" beginning on page 7 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our Common

-Stock or Warrants.
+Risk factors You should carefully read the " Risk Factors " beginning on page 7 and the other information included in the prospectus for a discussion of factors you should consider carefully before deciding to invest in our Common Stock or Warrants.
 Nasdaq ticker symbols Our Ordinary Shares are listed on The Nasdaq Capital Market under the symbol "YOSH".